 Do we need to change behaviours and refocus current resources?

 2) What are important assumptions underlying future plans being proved or disproved by current experience?
-For example, product mix, utilization rates, efficiencies, etc.
+For example, product mix, utilisation rates, efficiencies, etc.

 3) What problems do we have in our accounting and/or planning systems that are generating bad or false information?

-For example, CRM sales statistics are not tying with the GL, expense budget errors and omissions, etc.
+For example, CRM sales statistics are not tied with the GL, expense budget errors and omissions, etc.